drganjoo/CarND-Semantic-Segmentation/README.md

 Pretrained VGG16 that already has 1x1 convolution layers has been used.
 As first step, the last layer is converted from 1x1x4096 to 1x1x2 (as there are 2 classes, road and not-road).
 The last layer is then upscaled by 2.

-Pool4 layer from VGG16 is then converted to 1x1x2, added with last layer and then upscaled by 2.
+Pool4 layer from VGG16 is then scaled by 0.01, converted to 1x1x2 and then added with last layer and then upscaled by 2.

-Pool3 layer from VGG16 is then converted to 1x1x2, added with the Pool4+LastLayer, then upscaled by 8
+Pool3 layer from VGG16 is then scaled by 0.0001, converted to 1x1x2 and then added with the Pool4+LastLayer.
+It is then upscaled by 8.

 Pool3 and Pool4 have been scaled:
 ```